ls442336/editor/README.md

-# Editor de texto
+# Text Editor
-Um editor de texto simples escrito em C++ utilizando OPENGL.
+A simple text editor made with OpenGL.

+## Links

+Following the guides from: from https://learnopengl.com/